 Perimeter81’s network is generally reported to be fast, as the company is focused on provisioning and maintaining top-quality servers for the needs of its corporate users.

 Pricing and Deals

-The Business plan costs $8/month per team member when paid annually plus a $40 additional fee for using a dedicated gateway.
-The monthly cost of the Business package rises to $10/month per team member.
+The Essentials plan costs $8/month per team member when paid annually plus a $40 additional fee for using a dedicated gateway.
+The monthly cost of the Premium package rises to $10/month per team member.
 The Enterprise package, which includes the Activity API, 24/7 priority support, and custom configuration is quoted on an individual basis.

 All plans include a 30-day money-back guarantee.